TDStrasser/Kookaberry-Accelerometer/README.rst

    PRESAMPLES = 10 # The number of samples retained prior to reaching the recording threshhold

-When editing is completed, resave to the /app folder on the **Kookaberry Accelerometer Mmodule**.
+When editing is completed, resave to the /app folder on the **Kookaberry Accelerometer Module**.

 The script creates sequentially named files for each run in the form AccelLog-nnn.CSV wher nnn is the run number.